 8. Choose a Name That’s Available as a URL

 It’s a good idea to check what URLs are available as you brainstorm names.
 The last thing you want is to get your heart set on a name that winds up being taken as a URL (or costs $20,000).
-Using GoDaddy’s Search Tool, you can check URLs as you move along.
+Fill in the form below to see if your domain is still available.

 See our additional tips to choosing a domain name.